Each c() call copies the entire existing vector

 Chapter 28 revisits this bottleneck in detail.
 The quadratic cost is not inevitable for append-style operations: if R used a doubling strategy (as Python’s list.append does), each individual append would be O(1) amortized.
 The idea is to allocate double the space when the array fills up; most appends just write to the next slot (O(1)), and the occasional O(n) resize happens rarely enough that the average cost per operation is constant.
 R does not do this for c(), which is why pre-allocation matters.
 A naive distance matrix computation is also O(n²): for n points, you compute n(n-1)/2 pairwise distances.

 O(2^n): exponential time.
 Brute-force enumeration of all subsets.
 A set of n elements has 2^n subsets: at n = 20 that is about a million, at n = 30 a billion, at n = 50 over a quadrillion.
-Exponential algorithms are effectively unusable for large inputs.
+Exponential algorithms are effectively unusable for large inputs, and no clever constant-factor tricks will save you.

 9.2.2 How to tell empirically

 The simplest test: double n and see what happens to the time.
-If the time roughly doubles, you have O(n).
-If it roughly quadruples, O(n²).
+If the time roughly doubles, you have O(n); if it roughly quadruples, O(n²).
 Try this with sum(rnorm(n)) (linear) versus the c() growth loop (quadratic) for n = 1000, 2000, 5000, 10000.
 The ratio test works because Big-O captures the exponent, and doubling the input raises a power-law relationship to the surface.
+What happens when the ratio is somewhere between 2 and 4?
+A ratio near 2.8 when you double n suggests O(n^1.5), and in general a ratio of r implies a growth exponent of log2(r).
+You can also fit a log-log regression: plot log(time) against log(n), and the slope estimates the exponent directly.

 Exercises

-3. The function outer(x, y, "-") computes all pairwise differences between two vectors.
+outer(x, y, "-")computes all pairwise differences between two vectors.
 If both have length n, what is the complexity in time and space?

 9.3 Hash tables: O(1) lookup from scratch

 Suppose you have a list of 10,000 names and you need to check whether "beta" is among them.
-The naive approach: scan the list from the beginning, comparing each entry.
-On average you check half the entries before finding a match (or all of them if the name isn’t there).
+The naive approach scans the list from the beginning, comparing each entry, and on average you check half the entries before finding a match (or all of them if the name isn’t there).
 That is O(n).

 The trick is to turn the name into a number.
 A hash function takes a string (or any value) and produces an integer.
 For example, a simple hash might sum the character codes of each letter: